eclipsesource/tabris-js/doc/cordova.md

-# Cordova Plug-Ins Support
+# Cordova Plug-ins Support
 The Tabris.js API is primarily a UI/widget library, with some [additional browser-inspired APIs](w3c-api.md).
 To provide features not covered by either of these, Tabris.js can be extended with [Apache Cordova](http://cordova.apache.org/) plug-ins.

-The JavaScript API documentation of a Cordova plug-ins is also valid in Tabris.js, with one minor exception: It is **not** necessary to listen to the `deviceready` event before accessing plug-in API.
+The JavaScript API documentation of Cordova plug-ins is also valid in Tabris.js, with one minor exception: It is **not** necessary to listen to the `deviceready` event before accessing plug-in API.
 All plug-ins will be ready when the applications main module is loaded.

 ## Default Plug-Ins
 While using the [Tabris.js Developer App](getting-started.md), your application can directly access the following pre-packaged plug-ins: